oVirt/ovirt-site/source/feature/design/network/setupnetworks.html.md

 ![File:Diagram2.png](Diagram2.png "File:Diagram2.png")

      note:  integer types are serialized to an xml String type on the wire - its up to the VDSM network dict to handle.

+##### Error codes

+pls fill the VDSM error codes for

+1.  the network/bonds configuration are not valid
+2.  error applying the changes
+3.  check connectivity timeout - client was not seen on the mgmt network

 ### GUI